bustoutsolutions/siesta/Docs/services-resources.md

 # Services and Resources

-Services and resources are your entry point for interaction with Siesta.
-Together, they represent a REST API and the many resources within it.
+Services and resources are the heart of Siesta.

 ## Services